8. Run on-device tests#

 Pigweed: Set Bazelisk Path

-command and select Use the version built into the Pigweed extension.Open the Command Palette again and run the
+command and then select Use the version built in to the Pigweed extension option.Open the Command Palette again and run the

 Pigweed: Activate Bazelisk In Terminal